mersceery/CoinLizard/README.md

 - Leveraged React.js to build an interactive and user-friendly frontend.
 - Integrated Selenium for automated web testing, ensuring the reliability of the application.
 - Utilized PostgreSQL for database management, supporting CRUD operations and storing essential data.
+- Used Docker with the aim for Consistent Development Environment,  Portability, Scalability, Dependency Management and Version Control and Collaboration.

 CoinLizard serves as a comprehensive platform for cryptocurrency enthusiasts, offering essential information, discussions, and news in one centralized location.

 For more details, visit the [CoinLizard GitHub repository](https://github.com/mersceery/CoinLizard).

+# Pull CoinLizard Docker Images
+To pull the Docker Images, visit [renaldycl Docker's Hub](https://hub.docker.com/u/renaldycl).

 # Getting Started with Create React App